yurifedoseev/git-selfie/Readme.md

 GitSelfie
-Take a foto during your commit :)
+Take a selfie during your commit :)